Win More by Avoiding Sucker Bets

 Since the focus of this article isn't about parlays, let's move on.

 Sucker Bet Pleasers

-The specific example I see frequently on betting forum is a pick where the poster pleased two small underdogs such as taking two point-spreads +3.5 and pleasing them to -2.5.
-The foolishness here is most 3.5 point underdogs in football have a moneyline around +170.
-If you parlay moneylines of +170 and +170 together the payout is 6.29 to 1.
-Meanwhile the pleaser only pays 6 to 1 (less) and you have to cover -2.5 where in the other case you just had to win.
-Obviously when there is another way to bet the same thing at far better odds, choosing the lesser option is for suckers.
+A specific example we frequently see on betting forums is a pick where the poster pleased two small underdogs by taking two point-spreads +3.5 and pleasing them to -2.5.
+The foolishness here is that most 3.5 point underdogs in football have a moneyline around +170.
+If you parlay moneylines of +170 and +170 together, the payout is 6.29 to 1.
+Meanwhile, the pleaser only pays 6 to 1 (less) and you have to cover -2.5, whereas in the other case, you just had to win.

 The Martingale Betting Mistake

 A major mistake that many recreational bettors make, and one that's definitely a sucker move, is following the Martingale system.
 This is the oldest gambling system in the book, but unfortunately over the past decade all sorts of modified Martingale systems have been introduced.
 These are often disguised as progressive systems or doubling systems.

 The idea here is to make a bet and, if you lose, you double your stake.
 If you lose again, you double your stake again.
 As soon as you win one bet, you'll be in profit.

 Let's go back to our earlier example of flipping a coin at true odds of even money.
 You should win half of your wagers over enough spins, but losing eight in a row is also possible.
 If you started with a stake of $10 and doubled up after every loss, you'd have lost $2,550 after just eight consecutive losses.
 Don't believe us?
 Here's how the wagers would have gone.

 - Lose $10 for a total loss of $10.